reviewboard/rbtools/docs/rbtools/installation.rst

       $ rbt

    You should see the RBTools help displayed.
-If it doesn't work, make sure that you followed the instructions from :command:`pipx ensurepath`.

 3. To upgrade RBTools, run: